devoworm/Theoretical-Types-of-Embryo-Developmental-Networks/Review-document.md

 These types are based on degree distribution and the global patterns of connectivity.
 These types do not account for connectivity based on geometric or spatial constraints.

 ## Experimental Control Networks:
 In Hilgetag and Goulas (2020, Figure 4), three types of experimental control networks are used to compare and contrast with a circular network layout of the primate visual system.
-The networks used have the following connectivity patterns on a curcular layout: most sequential, randomized, and most distributed.
+The networks used have the following connectivity patterns on a circular layout: most sequential, randomized, and most distributed.

 Hilgetag, C.C. and Goulas, A. (2020). [‘Hierarchy’ in the organization of brain networks](http://dx.doi.org/10.1098/rstb.2019.0319). _Philisophical Transactions of the Royal Society B_, 375, 20190319.